Monkey who took grinning 'selfie' should own copyright: U.S. lawsuit

 It also sought a court order letting PETA and a noted primatologist, Dr. Antje Engelhardt of Georg-August University, Gottingen, Germany, administer Naruto’s rights on condition that all proceeds be used solely for the benefit of him, his family and community, “including the preservation of their habitat.”

+Slater did not immediately return a request for comment.
+His website home page invites visitors to “Read the original story about how I created my famous monkey ‘selfie’.”

-A spokesman for Blurb, which describes itself as a self-publishing and marketing platform, said the company did not comment on pending litigation.
+Representatives of Blurb, which describes itself as a self-publishing and marketing platform, did not immediately reply to a similar request.